 The program of study for a major in Biblical Studies is designed to prepare students for further seminary or university studies, or for a lifetime of study and service without further formal training.
 The Mary C. Crowley College of Christian Faith encourages on‑the‑job training for Biblical Studies majors in cooperation with local churches, hospitals, missions, and other religious institutions.

 Biblical Languages are not required for a major in Biblical Studies but is strongly recommended.
-The second year of Greek will count as part of the general studies foreign language requirement.
+The second year of Greek or Intermediate Hebrew will count as part of the general studies foreign language requirement.

 Goals of the Biblical Studies Major